-Use this information to remove the LCD diagnostics panel assembly.
+Use this information to remove a GPU adapter.

-- Read "Installation Guidelines" on page 117 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.
+- Read "Installation Guidelines" on page 145 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system. - Depending on the specific type, your GPU adapter might look different from the illustration in this topic. - Use any documentation that comes with the GPU adapter and follow those instructions in addition to the instructions in this topic.

 - Step 1.
 Remove the top cover.
-See "Remove the top cover" on page 226. - Step 2.
-If the security bezel is installed, remove it.
-See "Remove the security bezel" on page 220. - Step 3.
-Remove the LCD diagnostics panel assembly from the chassis.
+See "Remove the top cover" on page 377. - Step 2.
+(Optional) If the riser assembly that has the GPU adapter is installed on riser 3 slot, disconnect the power cable from the GPU adapter. - Step 3.
+Remove the riser assembly from the system board.